Qualtrics, Decipher, and Alchemer - Translation Process for 3 Platforms

 Decipher also allows you to add translations directly in the platform.
 Again, this makes it difficult to use CAT tools.
 Luckily, Decipher also has an export option.
 Once you add each of your languages to the survey, you will export an Excel file for each language.
 This Excel file contains columns for “Original” and “Translation,” each containing the original English text.
 Your translators overwrite the text in the “Translation” column and send back a bilingual Excel file for each language.
 Within the platform, you will separately upload the bilingual Excel file for each corresponding language.

-Survey Gizmo Market Research Translation
+Alchemer Market Research Translation

 For all of the reasons previously mentioned, we prefer to receive an export to get the most out of CAT tools.
-Survey Gizmo has detailed instructions to export and import for translation.
+Alchemer has detailed instructions to export and import for translation.
 Your export will be in CSV format, and you will receive a bilingual CSV file for each language back from your translation vendor.